mattpontifex/Rmimic/README.md

  using a multi-level model from the lme4 function.
 Interactions are decomposed multiple ways (A holding B, B holding A) and superseeding interactions suppress lower level effects tests (no posthoc test of A:B if A:B:C is significant).
 Tests of A:B can still be obtained using the planned parameter if desired.
 Optional ability to perform bootstrapping of the model is also included.
 Main effects and interactions are automatically decomposed using the specified post-hoc corrections.
+The function will not automatically generate any output, but using lmerEffectsSummarize an HTML output can be generated that enables expansion of posthoc tests.
 ```r
     workingdatabase <- Rmimic::alertness
     workingdatabase <- workingdatabase[which(workingdatabase$Condition == 'Condition2'),]